almamedia/kivi-wordpress/README.md

 You can use shortcodes to display KIVI data in your own custom WordPress pages by adding a shortcode defined by the plugin in the content of the page.

+### List items by any attribute
+`[kivi]` Lists all items

+There is a template file `/includes/partials/kivi-single-item-part.php` which is used to display single item in listings, both kivi_item archive index and shortcode listing.
+You can create your own custom template in (child) theme root with same file name.

+Any meta data field can be a filter attribute.
+See data fields and values from any kivi_item edit screen and choose attributes to use.

+#### Examples
+`[kivi assignment_type="myynti" realtytype_id="rivitalo"]`
+Lists townhouses for sale.

+`[kivi assignment_type="vuokra" realtytype_id="rivitalo"]`
+Lists townhouses for rent.

 ### List items by town

 `[kunta nimi='<city>']`

 for example: